Tochemey/goakt/README.md

 ## Versioning

-The version system adopted in Go-Akt deviates a bit from the standard semantic versioning system.
+The version system adopted in GoAkt deviates a bit from the standard semantic versioning system.
 The version format is as follows:

 - The `MAJOR` part of the version will stay at `v2` for the meantime.